yongning0310/tp/docs/UserGuide.md

     ℹ️ Note that Flagship does not have any operating systems requirements and this process is the same regardless whether you use Windows or Mac!
 </div>

-5. A GUI similar to the below should appear in a few seconds.
+5. A GUI similar to the image below should appear in a few seconds.
 Notice how we have already included some sample internship applications for you!<br>
    ![Ui](images/Ui.png)

 6. Experiment with some commands within the input field and press <kbd>Enter</kbd> to execute it <br>